sthenic/vltoml/README.md

 - `max_nof_diagnostics` specifies the maximum number of diagnostic messages passed in a `textDocument/publishDiagnostics` notification.
-The default value is `-1` which implies no upper bound.
+The default value is `-1` and implies no upper bound.
 - `indent_size` specifies how many spaces to use for one level of indentation.
   The default value is `4`.
 - `tabs_to_spaces` specifies whether or not to insert spaces instead of the tab